-Cholangitis is inflammation (swelling and redness) in the bile duct.
+Cholangitis is inflammation (swelling) in the bile duct.
 The American Liver Foundation notes that cholangitis is a type of liver disease.
-It can also be broken down more specifically and known as the following:
+It can also be broken down more specifically as the following:

 - primary biliary cholangitis (PBC)

 - secondary cholangitis

 The bile ducts carry bile from the liver and gallbladder to the small intestine.
 Bile is a green to yellow-brown fluid that helps your body digest and absorb fats.
 It also helps to clear waste from the liver.

 When the bile ducts get inflamed or blocked, bile can back up into the liver.
 This can lead to liver damage and other problems.
 Some types of cholangitis are mild.
 Other kinds can be serious and life threatening.

 - Chronic cholangitis happens slowly over time.
 It can cause symptoms for years.